epakhomov/capstone/README.md

 Overall, all models performed roughly the same across all datasets except for KNN which showed a stronger sensitivity to a number of selected features.

-Random Forest and XGBoost were the top models.
+Random Forest and XGBoost were the top models that produced the best scores on a dataset with 46 features selected by RFE.

 <img src="/images/05.png" alt="Fig.3" class="center" style="width:800px;height:auto;">